unode/firefox_decrypt/README.md

 Exporting overwrites existing passwords without warning.
 Make sure you have a backup or are using the `pass git` functionality.

-There also is an non-interactive mode available, `firefox_decrypt.py` then never will ask for any interaction like profile choice or master password.
+Starting with version **0.5.2** it is now possible to use a non-interactive mode which bypasses all prompts, including profile choice and master password.
 Use it with `-n/--no-interactive`.
-Tell your profile choice by `-c/--choice N` where N is the number of the profile you wish to decrypt (starting from **1**).
+Indicate your profile choice by passing `-c/--choice N` where N is the number of the profile you wish to decrypt (starting from **1**).
 You can list all available profiles with `-l/--list` (to stdout).
 Your master password is read from stdin.

     $ python firefox_decrypt.py --list